amorphic/braubuddy/docs/introduction.rst

 Dedicated temperature management devices suffer various limitations:

 * Thermostat algorithms often can not be customised.
-* Adjusting settings and monitoring temperature readings requires physical access.
+* Adjusting settings and monitoring temperature readings require physical access.
 * Output is limited to a simple digital display and no historical data is retained.
 * Heater/cooler control is limited to switching mains power on/off.
 * Changes to target temperature cannot be scheduled.